-I have been a big fan of the Fujifilm X range of cameras ever since I bought my first X100 back in June 2011.
+I have been a fan of the Fujifilm X cameras since I bought my first X100 back in June 2011.
 It was a big change from my DSLR, and although it had its quirks it was a joy to use.
-Fast forward a few years on I am literally hooked on the small form factor, versatility, performance and image quality offered by the growing Fujifilm X range of cameras.
+Fast forward a few years and I am hooked on the form factor, versatility, performance and image quality offered by the growing Fujifilm X range of cameras.

-Two or three times per week I receive emails from photographers asking advice on things like, “Would the X range replace my DSLR?”.
-They are hard questions to address as, everyone’s needs are different, I only sporadically use my DSLR but when I do it tends to strengthen my draw to the X-range of cameras.
-For this reason I have decided to list just ten reasons why the Fujifilm X range is my first stop camera system :
+I regularly receive emails from photographers asking advice on things like, “Would the X range replace my DSLR?”.
+They are hard questions to address as, everyone’s needs are different.
+I don’t own a DSLR camera as it’s been replaced by my Fujifilm cameras.
+For this reason I have decided to list ten reasons why the Fujifilm X range is my first stop camera.

 One of my initial attractions to the X100 was the ability to travel light.
 No more hefty camera bag and no more heads turning when I pulled out a large DSLR camera.
-Since owning the X100 camera I’ve had the ability to carry a FujiFilm X camera with me everywhere without effort or being aware of the weight or bulk.
+Since owning the X100 camera I’ve been able to carry a FujiFilm camera everywhere without effort or being aware of the bulk.

-The X100 range also has a fantastic little leather case that is not only beautiful but also allows me to carry the camera around 24×7 in my everyday bag.
+The X100 range also has a fantastic little leather case.
+The case is not only beautiful but also allows me to carry the camera around 24×7 in an everyday bag.

 Even on long hikes my dslr and wide angle have been replaced by one Fuji body.
-It’s a simple set up of 3 lenses and a plethora of filters and I’m actually still travelling lighter with no compromise on image quality.
+It’s a simple set up of 3 lenses and some Lee Filters.
+I’m actually still travelling lighter with no compromise on image quality.
 Check the best accessories for the Fujifilm X100V

 The big thing for me is the versatility offered by the Fujifilm X range of cameras.
-The X100s is one such example, I’ve used it for everything from panorama photography, portraits and long exposure landscapes, all this from a fixed 23mm f/2 lens, the built-in ND filter, great high ISO performance the X100s is ready for anything.
+The X100V is one such example.
+I’ve used it for everything from panorama photography, portraits and long exposure landscapes.
+All this from a fixed 23mm f/2 lens.
+With the built-in ND filter, great high ISO performance the X100V is ready for anything.

-The following images were captured with the X100s :
+The following images were captured with the original X100 range :

-The Fujifilm lenses are stunning, I haven’t used a Fujifilm lens yet that didn’t impress, the sharpness at large apertures and sharpness even out to the corners is amazing.
+I haven’t used a Fujifilm lens yet that hasn’t impressed.
+The sharpness at large apertures even out to the corners is amazing.
 The lenses also tend to be fast around f/1.4, even the “kit lens” starts with an initial aperture of f/2.8.

-I love all the lenses and I have my favourites such as the 23mm f/1.4 and the bokeh master 56mm f/1.2 but Fujifilm have worked to cover the range of focal lengths with fast apertures.
-Even the little 27mm pancake lens which is a firm favourite walk around lens is f/2.8 and produces sharp images with smooth bokeh wide open.
+I love all the lenses and I have my favourites such as the 23mm f/1.4 and the bokehmaster 56mm .
+Fujifilm have worked to cover the range of focal lengths with fast apertures.
+Even the little 27mm pancake lens is f/2.8 and produces sharp images with smooth bokeh wide open.

 The Electronic Viewfinder on the X cameras is stunning and remarkably useful.
 Like something from a Sci-Fi movie the ability to see exactly how your image will render superimposed with histograms and camera information is a sight to behold.
 It can take a bit of getting used to but it has really changed how I capture images and I can control all aspects of the capture process without taking my eye away from the viewfinder.